- Home

 Overview

-- Scarves usually need to be at least 50 cm long to cover the scalp.
+Some people choose to wear head coverings such as a wig, hat, scarf, turban or beanie after losing their hair.
+If wearing a scarf, choose one that is at least 50 cm long so it covers the scalp.
 Cotton, lightweight wools or blends are the best fabrics to use, as nylon or silk tend to slip off the head too easily.
+A broad-brimmed hat offers more sun protection for outdoors.

 Types of wigs and hairpieces